 Schools should ensure they have spoken to the family about their concerns and proposed actions unless to do so would place the child at risk or when in exceptional circumstances; the decision not to inform parents/carers must be justified and the details recorded.
 If a child makes a disclosure or presents with an injury, it is imperative that advice is sought immediately prior to the child returning home and as soon as the school become aware of this.

 5.6 Resolution of Professional Differences

-In the event that the school disagrees with the actions or decisions of another agency we will consider using the Resolution policy also referred to as the escalation policy.
-The policy is available via the following link:
+In the event that the school disagrees with the actions or decisions of another agency we will consider using the Resolution of Professional Differences policy also referred to as the escalation policy.